marwai/vm/README.md

 - How to create a directory - mkdir "name of directory"

 ## excercise create two folders: dir1 and dir2
-- in each dir create two files: test1 and test2.txt
+1. in each dir create two files: test1 and test2.txt
-- check the current dir location and document the command to access the dir and exit
+2. check the current dir location and document the command to access the dir and exit
+3. Navigating through linux - cd ..
+4. Going inside folder - cd